 Services.
-The Student Health and Wellness Center offers fully accredited outpatient health care to all students enrolled at ASU.
+Campus Health Service offers fully accredited outpatient health care to all students enrolled at ASU.
 The professional staff, consisting of physicians, nurse practitioners, registered nurses, dietitians, and health educators, has special interest and training in college health care.
-Consultant physicians in dermatology, orthopedics, and other specialties are on-site and are available by referral from a member of the Student Health and Wellness Center professional staff.
+Consultant physicians in dermatology, orthopedics, and other specialties are on-site and are available by referral from a member of the Campus Health Service professional staff.

 Additional services include comprehensive women's health care, immunizations, a travel clinic, and an allergy clinic for students needing periodic injections.
-The pharmacy at the Student Health and Wellness Center provides many prescription and over-the-counter medications at reasonable costs.
+The pharmacy at the Campus Health Service provides many prescription and over-the-counter medications at reasonable costs.
 Radiology and laboratory services are also available.

-A parental "consent to treat" form is required before a student under 18 can receive treatment at the Student Health and Wellness Center.
-A copy of the parental consent form may be obtained from the Student Health and Wellness Center's Web site at www.asu.edu/health.
+A parental "consent to treat" form is required before a student under 18 can receive treatment at Campus Health Service.
+A copy of the parental consent form may be obtained from the Campus Health Service Web site at www.asu.edu/studentaffairs/health.